Complete Guide to NLEX, SCTEX, TPLEX, STAR, CAVITEX and SLEX Toll Fee 2019

 Changing lanes without signaling is a perfect recipe for accidents.

 It’s a very basic thing, but many are taking their turn signals for granted.
 Turn signals can help you communicate what you intend to do.
-This way, pedestrians and the vehicles around you can anticipate whether they wait for their turn or keep moving.
+This way, pedestrians and the vehicles around you can anticipate whether they are waiting for their turn or keep moving.

-Not properly using your turn signal can cause miscommunication and collisions.
-When you need to turn, always use it to warn everyone.
+Not correctly using your turn signal can cause miscommunication and collisions.
+So when you need to turn, always use it to warn everyone.

 Sira ang signal lights?